jomina-jolly/rest-api-tests/README.md

  The tests are written in the tests folder.

- To run tests
+Run tests from the main directory
- Run the tests
+To run the tests
    pytest -m <the currosponding marker name>
    eg: pytest -m tcid10
    eg: pytest -m orders       #This runs all the tests with orders marker.